 - Does the page answer likely objections before the CTA?

-- Can visitors at research, consideration, and intent stages all move forward?
+- Can visitors at research, consideration, and high-intent stages all move forward?

 Structure